Image

 Firearm-Related Incidents

-Improper handling or accidental discharge of a firearm can result in manslaughter charges in St. Louis County, MO.
-These cases typically focus on whether the individual exercised appropriate caution and followed established safety protocols — A manslaughter conviction in St. Louis County, MO can make it extremely difficult to secure or maintain employment.
+• Employment and Career Impact A manslaughter conviction in St. Louis County, MO can make it extremely difficult to secure or maintain employment.
 Many employers conduct background checks, and a felony conviction can disqualify you from consideration.
 You may also lose your current job, and future opportunities can become limited, especially in fields that require trust, responsibility, or public interaction.

 • Loss of Rights — A conviction may result in the loss of key rights, including firearm ownership restrictions in the St. Louis County, MO area, potential voting limitations, and difficulties with international travel.

-• Civil Liability — In addition to criminal penalties, you may face civil lawsuits in St. Louis County, MO, including wrongful death claims brought by the victim’s family.
-These cases can result in significant financial liability beyond what is imposed in criminal court.
+• Civil Liability — In addition to criminal penalties in St. Louis County, MO, you may also face civil lawsuits, including wrongful death claims, which can result in significant additional financial exposure.

-Charged with manslaughter in St. Louis County, MO?
-When you hire Combs Waterkotte a manslaughter defense attorney in the St. Louis County, MO area, you’re not simply choosing an ideal manslaughter defense lawyer in St. Louis County, MO and throughout Missouri – you are protecting your rights, your freedom, and your future.
-In addition to knowledgeable manslaughter defense lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in St. Louis County and beyond:
+Arrested for manslaughter in St. Louis County, MO?
+When you choose Combs Waterkotte a manslaughter defense attorney in the St. Louis County, MO area, you aren’t just choosing an ideal manslaughter defense lawyer in St. Louis County, MO and throughout Missouri – you’re securing your rights, your freedom, and your future.
+In addition to experienced manslaughter defense lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in St. Louis County, MO:

 Clients across St. Louis County and throughout Missouri trust our firm because we bring: